akikodesu/CITS5504-DW-Project1/report.md

    | is_general(25-65) | derived, enable fast and consistent age-group filtering and aggregation without repetitive range logic |
    | is_young(18<=age<=25) | derived, enable fast and consistent age-group filtering and aggregation without repetitive range logic |

-### Business Questions
+### StarNet Diagram

-Based on our fact and dimension tables, we can ask the following five business questions:

 Q1.
 How are fatalities distributed across states during nighttime hours in different seasons?
+![q1_starnet](./starnets/Q1_starnet.png)

 Q2.
 How are fatalities distributed among age groups for each crash type?
-堆积条形图或分组条形图 stacked/grouped bar chart or treemap
+![q2_starnet](./starnets/Q2_starnet.png)

 Q3.
 Within each two-hour time bin, how do fatalities compare between involving buses and those without bus involvement?
-分组树状图 clustered/grouped bar chart
+![q3_starnet](./starnets/Q3_starnet.png)

 Q4.
 How do fatality counts by road type differ during the Christmas period compared to non-Christmas periods? grouped bar chart
+![q4_starnet](./starnets/Q4_starnet.png)

 Q5.
 How are fatality counts in 2023 distributed across states with varying percentages of the population aged 65 and above?
-散点图 scatter plot

-### StarNet Diagram

-Q1.
-![q1_starnet](./starnets/Q1_starnet.png)

-Q2.
-![q2_starnet](./starnets/Q2_starnet.png)

-Q3.
-![q3_starnet](./starnets/Q3_starnet.png)

-Q4.
-![q4_starnet](./starnets/Q4_starnet.png)

-Q5.
 ![q5_starnet](./starnets/Q5_starnet.png)

 ---